Mkoba Macadamia Farm (KwaXolo Community Project)

-Over the last 10 years KwaXolo families have had approximately 150 ha of land available to be used for planting sugar cane.
+Over the last 10 years KwaXolo families have had land available to be used for planting sugar cane.
 In terms of implementation and support by the Outlook Farm, the macadamia nut project is still in the planning stages.

 Up until now, there has been no small scale macadamia farmers from KwaXolo, for the following reasons:

 - Macadamia requires large initial capital to establish (first 7 years operational costs) and to see the orchard through to maturity.
 This is the largest obstacle to entry into macadamia farming;

 - The cost and management of farming equipment and infrastructure (sheds, drying bins etc.) limit those wishing to start macadamia farming to large commercial enterprises;